jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/01-vietnam.md

 In the fourth moon, they play at boat-sailing, when they have a procession of fishing boats and look at them.

 The full-moon day of the 11th moon is kept as the winter solstice.

-that time cities and towns all bring the king the products of the soil and of their industry.
+At that time, cities and towns all bring the king the products of the soil and of their industry.

-The people usually plough their fields with 2 buffaloes. the hemp and make fer cocoanuts.
-As to various kinds of cereals they have no wheat; but they have millet, They do not beans. mented fruits, liquors. cultivate tea, neither do they
+The people usually plough their fields with 2 buffaloes.

+They have no wheat.
+But they have millet, hemp, and beans.

+They do not:
+- cultivate tea.
+- know how to make fermented liquors

-They only drink the juice
+They only drink the coconut juice.

-know how
-(or «wine») of
-to
-they have the lotus, sugar-cane, bananas and cocoanuts.
+For fruits, they have the lotus, sugar-cane, bananas and coconuts.

-The country
+They also produce:
+- elephants' tusks
+- the tsien
-(varieties of gharu
+- ch'on and su (varieties of gharu wood)
-wood), yellow wax, ebony, white rattans, M-pei cotton, figured cotton stuffs, also produces elephants' tusks, the tsien, ch'on damasked cotton gauzes silk, and su white muslins (or po lo bamboo matting, peacocks, rhinoceros horns and parrots*.
+- yellow wax
+- ebony
+- white rattans
+- ki-pei cotton
+- figured cotton stuffs
+- damasked cotton gauzes
+- silk
+- white muslins (or po tie)
+- fine bamboo matting
+- peacocks
+- rhinoceros horns
+- parrots*

 The cutting of scented wood in the mountains is conducted under government control.
-The tax paid to the government is called the scented wood poll-tax.
+- The tax paid to the government is called the scented wood poll-tax, just like the Chinese«salt poll-tax

-Once the full amount due has been paid, the may trade in it on their own account.
+- Once the full amount due has been paid, the may trade in it on their own account.

 Money is not used in trade.
-They barter with wine, rice, and other food substances; with these they settle their accounts yearly.
+- They barter with wine, rice, and other food substances; with these they settle their accounts yearly.

-, just like the Chinese «salt poll-tax)\
-due has been paid, the people
-Money
-it
-Once the
-full
-amount
-on their private account'.
-not used in trade; they barter with wine, rice

-When
-it
-and has been
-codile,
-20

 When a person is killed by a tiger in the mountains or by a crocodile, the relatives submit the case to the king.
 The king then orders the high-priest to invoke the gods and recite incantations and to write out charms, which are scattered about at the place where the person was killed.
 Then the tiger or crocodile comes out.
 An order must be secured to kill it.

 If the complaint is fake, the officials order the complainants to pass through a crocodile pool.
 If they lied then the crocodiles will come out and eat them.
 If  they have been truthful, they may go through it ten times and the crocodiles will flee.

 They buy people as slaves.
 A boy is 3 taels of gold or the equivalent in scented wood.